Analysis | The right’s rationalization of Putin colors the Russia-Ukraine tension

 Tiger Beat for authoritarian teeny-boppers.

 This isn’t particularly surprising, coming from Newsmax.
 The outlet has made clear where it stands in the tension between performative toughness and liberal democracy with its post-2020 embrace of Donald Trump’s false claims of election fraud.
-But the timing of the issue is awkward: as The Washington Post has reported, Putin’s Russia appears to be poised to invade Ukraine, a key U.S. ally.
+But the timing of the issue is awkward: As The Washington Post has reported, Putin’s Russia appears to be poised to invade Ukraine, a key U.S. ally.
 Should that happen, Newsmax magazine readers might be primed to view the incursion with sympathy.

 Granted, that’s probably not many people.
 For example, it’s not anywhere near the hundreds of thousands of people who probably tuned in to Tucker Carlson’s Fox News show last night, where Carlson explicitly rationalized a potential invasion.